Pregabalin and Gabapentin Addiction

 One side-effect of the abuse and misuse of the two prescription drugs has been more chaotic, uninhibited behaviour amongst some heroin addicts, such as injecting in public and reckless/criminal behaviour.

 Over the past four years the purity and strength of illegal street drugs such as Heroin and Cocaine has been steadily on the increase, but the abuse of prescription drugs such as Pregabalin and Gabapentin is also now more prevalent than ever; chiefly amongst the UK’s opiate using and prison populations.
-Today, Doctors, prisons and hospitals are encountering more prescription drug addiction admissions and overdoses attributed to these two particular drugs than ever before.
+Today, Doctors, prisons and hospitals are encountering more prescription Drug Addiction">drug addiction admissions and overdoses attributed to these two particular drugs than ever before.
 Opiate users who abuse Pregabalin and Gabapentin are more likely to overdose and die from over sedation causing respiratory failure.

 It is vital that if you or a loved one have a problem, addiction or abuse problem with either Gabapentin or Pregabalin that you seek immediate professional help.
 If you are an addict, things will only get worse and the consequences and near death experiences will increase.